w3woody/OCTools/Docs/OCLex.md

     x|y      an x or a y.
     (x)      an x.
     {xx}     the translation of xx from the definitions section.
+    <STATE>  if at start, indicates rule only activates if STATE is true.

 ## A trivial example